mlodewijck/unicode_charnames/README.md

 ```

 ### Related resource
-This implementation is based on the following resource: [Section 4.8, Name, in the Unicode core specification, version&nbsp;15.1.0](https://www.unicode.org/versions/Unicode15.1.0/ch04.pdf#G2082).
+This library is based on [Section 4.8, “Name,” in the Unicode Core Specification, version&nbsp;16.0.0](https://www.unicode.org/versions/Unicode16.0.0/core-spec/chapter-4/#G2082).

 ### Licenses
-The code is available under the [MIT license](https://github.com/mlodewijck/unicode_charnames/blob/master/LICENSE).
+The code is licensed under the [MIT license](https://github.com/mlodewijck/unicode_charnames/blob/master/LICENSE).

-Usage of Unicode data files is governed by the [UNICODE TERMS OF USE](https://www.unicode.org/copyright.html).
-Further specifications of rights and restrictions pertaining to the use of the Unicode data files and software can be found in the [Unicode Data Files and Software License](https://www.unicode.org/license.txt), a copy of which is included as [UNICODE-LICENSE](https://github.com/mlodewijck/unicode_charnames/blob/master/UNICODE-LICENSE).
+Usage of Unicode data files is subject to the [UNICODE TERMS OF USE](https://www.unicode.org/copyright.html).
+Additional rights and restrictions regarding Unicode data files and software are outlined in the [Unicode Data Files and Software License](https://www.unicode.org/license.txt), a copy of which is included as [UNICODE-LICENSE](https://github.com/mlodewijck/unicode_charnames/blob/master/UNICODE-LICENSE).